acherrera/Fundamentals/help_notes/git_notes.md

     git clone https:/blah   # Used to download a repository.
 Need to get the
                             # webside address somehow.
 Github is very easy

+    git status              # **VERY** useful.
+Good way to see what is going on
+                            # without having to go to website all the time
+                            # Use often, doesn't mess with anything
     git pull                # Good enough for most pulls git pull origin master  # get all changes in master branch.
 Useful if
                             # working with branches